 - Video Modeling

 Our Clinical Team

-Our clinical team is comprised of individuals who have extensive experience providing ABA services.
+Our clinical team is composed of individuals who have extensive experience providing ABA services.

-Board Certified Behavior Analysts (BCBA): hold a Master’s or Doctorate degree, and are certified as behavior analysts.
-Our BCBAs conduct in depth behavioral assessments and develop highly individualized treatment plans for your child.
+Board Certified Behavior Analysts (BCBA): hold a Master’s or Doctorate and are certified as behavior analysts.
+Our BCBAs conduct in-depth behavioral assessments and develop highly individualized treatment plans for your child.
 Additionally, our BCBAs will provide clinical oversight to the rest of the team.

-Board Certified Assistant Behavior Analysts (BCaBA): Hold a Bachelors’s degree, and are certified as assistant behavior analysts.
-Our BCaBAs assist with behavior assessments, treatment plan development and program implementation.
+Board Certified Assistant Behavior Analysts (BCaBA): Hold a Bachelor’s degree and are certified as assistant behavior analysts.
+Our BCaBAs assist with behavior assessments, treatment plan development, and program implementation.
 All BCaBAs are supervised by our BCBAs.

 Registered Behavior Technicians (RBT): Highly trained and skilled individuals who have experience with delivering ABA services.
-Provide 1-on-1 ABA therapy by implementing treatment plan, and documenting treatment process.
+Provide 1-on-1 ABA therapy by implementing a treatment plan and documenting the treatment process.
 All behavior technicians are supervised by our BCBAs.